mbentley/docker-teamspeak/README.md

 ## Additional Parameters

-For additional parameters, check the `(6) Commandline Parameters` section of the `TeamSpeak 3 Server Quickstart Guide`.
+For additional parameters, check the `Commandline Parameters` section of the `TeamSpeak Server - Quickstart Guide`.
 You can also get Either add the parameters to `ts3server.ini` or specify them after the Docker image name.
 The quickstart guide ships with the image and can be viewed with:

 ```
-docker run -t --rm --entrypoint cat mbentley/teamspeak /opt/teamspeak/doc/server_quickstart.txt
+docker run -t --rm --entrypoint cat mbentley/teamspeak /opt/teamspeak/doc/server_quickstart.md
 ```

 ## Example directly passing parameters